 The Bay Islands, Honduras

 The Honduran Bay Islands include Roatan, Utila, and Guanaja.
 Roatan is the largest and most popular for travelers; you can even book direct flights there from the United States.
-Utila is a favorite destination for backpackers and one of the cheapest places to obtain a PADI Scuba certification (it's where I got mine!).
+Utila is a favorite destination for backpackers and one of the cheapest places to obtain a PADI Scuba certification.
 Guanaja and the Cayos Cochinos are much less traveled, but still lovely.

 The Nicoya Peninsula, Costa Rica